dcunited001/dcunited001.github.io/_posts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

 excerpt: ""
 ---

+- review this question: more important than the quesiton of whether God create a rock that he cannot lift is:
+  - can God create a world where individuals with/out free will who must understand the basis & specifics of their obligation to follow an omnipotent God by being able to answer that unanswerable question?
+    - that is, individuals without free will, if they cannot answer the question "can god create a rock that he cannot lift" could they truly be said to be in line with the Diety who must be able to answer that question?
+      - further, if instead we consider God's omniscience, can God ask himself a question that he cannot answer? specifically, can God provide an answer to a question, which metaphysically, has no answer?
+      - yet, if God cannot because there is no answer, then how can individuals with/out free will be expected to obey God, who is not so omnipotent as to be able to defy particular metaphysical constrants.

 - there's a disconnect that individuals whose western ideals can't bridge. (this notion of 'western ideals' needs to be far more precise)